filcuk/docker-ms/README.md

 # RPi Docker Starter
 Basic Docker media server template with setup instructions.

+## Notes
+- Be aware that you may need to use `docker compose` instead of `docker-compose`, based on your version

 ## Steps
 ### RPi Setup
 1. Install OS onto a microSD using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)